hacdias/hacdias.com/content/2023/05/06/visit-to-the-spoorwegmuseum/index.md

 </div>

 Besides seeing old trains, and entering some of them, such as the royal family train, there is a myriad of other activities you can do at the museum, and a bunch of eating places too.
 In addition, there's even a theatre, which is probably the only thing I haven't visited inside the museum.

 ![Overview of Some Trains](cdn:/6ee07c1f7cd9e4acd383e3f0b66cbeb2c0b3d9a645979f506d41c279292281f7?caption=false&class=fw)

 Among these activities is the Stalen Monsters (*Steal Monsters*) ride, De Vuurproef (*Trial By Fire*) and De Grote Ontdekking (*The Great Discovery*).
 Each one offers you a different kind of thing with its uniqueness and greatness.
 From a thrilling ride where you go even under a train, to a traveling back to the reconstruction of a town in 1839.
+Here's some unrelated pictures that I took at the museum:

 <div class='fg fw grid3'>